 - Define architecture principles and boundary conditions: what is mandatory and where controlled variation is allowed.

-- Move design tokens and base primitives to a shared layer with a clear versioning policy.
+- Move design tokens and base primitives into a shared layer with a clear versioning policy.

-- Set CI quality gates: visual regression checks, performance budgets, and contract validation.
+- Set CI quality gates for visual regressions, performance budgets, and contract validation.

-- Embed architecture docs into delivery: RFC/ADR flow, examples, and deprecation playbooks.
+- Embed architecture documentation into delivery: RFC/ADR flow, examples, and deprecation playbooks.

 - Measure architecture effectiveness through delivery and UX metrics, not only code style compliance.